TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/README.md

-# Case Study: GPR Data Processing for Mapping Rebar Configuration on the Bridge
+# Case Study: An application of GPR for rebar identification in reinforced concrete bridge decks

 ## Directory Structure